webda2l/symfony-docs/reference/constraints/Slug.rst

             }
         }

-Examples of valid values :
+Examples of valid values:

 * foobar
 * foo-bar
 * foo123
 * foo-123bar

-Upper case characters would result in an violation of this constraint.
+Uppercase characters would result in an violation of this constraint.

 Options
 -------